-Would be fair, but its not: 30 days money back if you asked for support and we failed to provide a solution.
+Would be fair, but it’s not: 30-day money back if you asked for support and we failed to provide a solution.

-When we realized that our 1st refund policy was creating more problems that it was solving, we decided it was time for a change.
-We looked at the rising stars at the time, that being WooCommerce and decided to follow their footsteps.
+When we realized that our 1st refund policy was creating more problems than it was solving, we decided it was time for a change.
+We looked at the rising stars at the time, that being WooCommerce, and decided to follow in their footsteps.

 Our 2nd refund policy stated: